Bringing Water to Brookland, Pt. 2

 “A vast majority of the medical profession of the District, in fact, almost the entire fraternity, condemns the American system as an experiment, and declares that it would be risking the health of the entire population in the future…”

 First came the excavation and leveling of the filter site.
 They had to lower the north end (Michigan Avenue) 10 feet while raising the southern end (Channing Street) 16 feet.
 This was no easy task.
 Permission was granted to build a spur rail line from University Station in Brookland, along Michigan Avenue to the filtration site.
-This allowed builders to bring concrete and other material to the site and to remove excavated soil, some of which was used for regrading the Union Station site, then under construction.
+This allowed builders to more easily bring supplies to the site and remove excavated soil, some of which was used for regrading the Union Station site, then under construction.
 In the photo below from 1904, workers on the far left are laying track for the spur.
+The two men in the center are standing atop the site’s concrete mixing plant.
 Trinity College’s Main Hall, still under construction, can be seen in the background.
 On the right is the north end of the excavation, with a steam shovel hard at work.

 The timeline for construction was tight, so even before excavation was complete, the concrete foundations of the filters were being laid.
 Altogether there would be 29 one acre filters, 9 on the west side of First Street, and 20 on the east side.
 This 1904 photo shows some of the filter’s concrete flooring in the foreground, and in the background are numerous columns that would support the vaulted roofs.